|Academic Profile |

 1997 MA (Sociology), New York University

-1995 BA in Economics, College of Law, National Taiwan University
+1995 BA (Economics), College of Law, National Taiwan University

 Dr. Sun's articles can be downloaded at the Berkeley Electronic Press website:

 Medical Sociology (social impacts of precision medicine)